 The only downside to the decline machine press is that not all gyms have this piece of equipment.
 You may have a “seated chest press machine”, which is great at targeting your total chest.
 But, a decline machine press is a bit rarer to see.

 - Sit in the chair of the machine and use the seat belt if there is one

 - Grab the handles outside of your chest and press your palms out in front of you

 - Focus on squeezing your lower pecs as you straighten your arms

 - Return the handles to the start position without ‘bouncing the weight' at the bottom

 If you want to exhaust your lower pec muscles even more, you can choose to superset the decline machine press with one of the bodyweight decline bench press alternatives in the next section.
-Perform 10 reps of the decline press and then as many reps as possible with the bodyweight exercise directly after.
+Perform 10 reps of the decline press and as many reps as possible with the bodyweight exercise directly afterward.

 Low-Load or Bodyweight Decline Bench Press Alternatives

 These low-load or bodyweight decline bench press alternatives are great if you only have minimal equipment or no equipment.